Bookkeeping

 • Liabilities:Open Invoices: these are either unpaid or on an ongoing payment schedule and thus partially paid.
 These also have subdivisions, one for each supplier.

-On the profit and loss side:
+On the Income side of profit and loss:

 Income*